Our Happy Users

 Q2: How do I stop the fabric from burning?

-Lower the laser power, increase speed slightly, and keep the laser in focus.
+Please always test the materials before formal print on your fabrics, lower the laser power, increase speed slightly, and keep the laser in focus.

 Q3: Can suede be laser-engraved safely?